geovedi/book-notes/2021/think-again.en.md

 Asking individuals to explain "how" something works can reveal gaps in their knowledge, promoting curiosity and encouraging rethinking.
 The Wright brothers' resolution of the propeller problem through scientific rethinking exemplifies the power of such an approach in achieving major breakthroughs.

-In conclusion, challenge networks, task conflict, and the value of disagreeable individuals are essential elements in fostering rethinking and driving innovation.
+Challenge networks, task conflict, and the value of disagreeable individuals are essential elements in fostering rethinking and driving innovation.
 Framing disagreements productively and focusing on "how" rather than "why" can further enhance the process of rethinking, leading to breakthrough solutions and intellectual growth.

 ## Interpersonal Rethinking
 ### Dances with Foes: How to Win Debates and Influence People